kvinzheng/exerciseThunk/README.md

 - Modify the doSearch action to only fetch stories if we don't already have stories for that search term.

 Now:
-- doSearch to also not fetch any stories if we are already fetching stories for that search term
+- Modify doSearch to also not fetch any stories if we are already fetching stories for that search term
+- You'll notice that as we're changing the search term, the results disappear. why is this? fix it.